sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 The configDB will have the final port breakout settings for individual ports, the format/schema is the same as before.
 Above table is used for CLI to quickly know what breakout mode the system is on, and thus delete/add relevant ports if we are going to change the breakout mode.
 Also, it could be used by backend daemons like `PMON` to know the breakout mode and change the port layout for port based events and LED changes etc.

 After dynamic port breakout support, we won’t need different HWSKUs for the same platform.
-If for any reason (e,g, keep backwards compatibility) the user still wants to have HWSKUs, we would put the `platform.json` into each HWSKU with the desired breakout modes:
+If for any reason (e,g, keep backwards compatibility) the user still wants to have HWSKUs, we would put the `hwsku.json` into each HWSKU with the desired default breakout modes:
 ```
+"interfaces": {
 	"Ethernet0": {
-    "index": "1,1,1,1",
-    "lanes": "0,1,2,3",
-    "alias_at_lanes": "Eth1/1, Eth1/2, Eth1/3, Eth1/4",
-    "breakout_modes": "1x100G[40G],2x50G,4x25G[10G],2x25G(2)+1x50G(2),1x50G(2)+2x25G(2)",
 	    "default_brkout_mode": "1x100G[40G]"
 	 },
 	 "Ethernet4": {
-    "index": "2,2,2,2",
-    "lanes": "4,5,6,7",
-    "alias_at_lanes": "Eth2/1, Eth2/2, Eth2/3, Eth2/4",
-    "breakout_modes": "1x100G[40G],2x50G,4x25G[10G],2x25G(2)+1x50G(2),1x50G(2)+2x25G(2)",
 	    "default_brkout_mode": "2x50G"
 	 }
 	…
+}
 ```
-The file will will have precedence over the `platform.json` at platform level, and it will be used for port breakout during the initialization phase
+The file will work in conjuction with the `platform.json` at platform level, and it will be used for port breakout during the initialization phase.

-Above `platform.json` will deprecate the old port_config.ini file in the current SONiC design.
+Above `platform.json` and `hwsku.json` files will deprecate the old port_config.ini file in the current SONiC design.

-To keep backwards compatibility, we will modify the current code which is using port_config.ini to read from `platform.json` first, if it doesn't exist, it will read the port_config.ini as usual.
+To keep backwards compatibility, we will modify the current code which is using port_config.ini to read from `platform.json` and `hwsku.json` first, if they don't exist, it will read the port_config.ini as usual.
 To support the breakout feature, the json files will be required.
 In case they are missing, DPB changes would fail at CLI phase.

 ### Special HW capability consideration
 On some platforms, there are some limitations about the number of port/mac available for the total count or for a particular group.
 For example, on some platforms, there were limitations where only 4 port/MAC are available for 8 lanes, in this case, we could define the `platform.json` to fit that platform. e,g: